openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 **Compile procedure (IGYWC)**

-The first of the supplied catalogued procedure is the single-step IGYWC.
+The first of the supplied catalogued procedures is the single-step IGYWC.
 It is a procedure for compiling a program, and it will produce an object module.
 The step which compiled the program is called COBOL.
 We are required to supply the SYSIN DD statement for the step to indicate the location of the source program:

 ```
 //COBOL.SYSIN DD  *    (or appropriate parameters)